awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 ## Considerations for using ECS Exec<a name="ecs-exec-considerations"></a>

 For this topic, you should be familiar with the following aspects involved with using ECS Exec:
-+ ECS Exec is only supported for Linux containers and the following Windows Amazon ECS Optimized AMIs \(with the container agent version 1\.56 or later\):
++ ECS Exec is supported for external instances \(ECS Anywhere\), Linux containers hosted on Amazon EC2 and the following Windows Amazon ECS\-optimized AMIs \(with the container agent version `1.56` or later\):
   + Amazon ECS\-optimized Windows Server 2022 Full AMI
   + Amazon ECS\-optimized Windows Server 2022 Core AMI
   + Amazon ECS\-optimized Windows Server 2019 Full AMI